morningsignout/news-ios/README.md

 Let's try to work on separate branches for development and only push changes to master once they are fully functional and "production ready".

 Checkout [this](http://rogerdudler.github.io/git-guide/) guide for help on git.

-##### Branch info:
-If you're working on URLParser, push to branch urlparse

-`git push origin urlparse`

-If you're working on DataParser, push to branch dataparse

-`git push origin dataparse`